mass0n30/RetroGameAtlas/README.md

 TODO:

-  Deployment:
-    - Hosting dynamic frontend to Vercel hosting platform, and setting connection api URL to where backend will be hosted on Railway PaaS.
-    - Setup PSQL service and get Database_URL string
-    - Setup up Railway .env adding the DATABASE_URL conneciton string

-  - Rework fetching on gameDetails, implementing waterfalling lazy loading, fetching gamedetails fast for users, before ebay + twitch data load in below on page.
+  - Rework fetching on gameDetails, implementing lazy loading fixing waterfalling problem, fetching gamedetails fast for users, before ebay + twitch data load in below on page.
   - Prisma studio filter to clean up filler games, may need raw sql for screenshots
   - Improve search query with fetching for games taking space out of query if no results, ect
   - !Add Related Games Section in Game Details